Louis O'Neill (diplomat): OSCE Ambassador and Head of Mission to Moldova

-Ambassador O’Neill also placed a priority on battling gender violence and human trafficking, very serious problems in Moldova.
+O’Neill also placed a priority on battling gender violence and human trafficking, very serious problems in Moldova.

 O'Neill used creative approaches to bring the Moldovan and Transnistrian sides together.
 These included a very popular rock festival on the Nistru river with bands from both sides, and a photo contest.

 Work for the Obama campaign

-From January 2008 Ambassador O’Neill worked for Barack Obama's campaign, serving in five states during the primaries – New York, Ohio, Pennsylvania, North Carolina and Montana in a variety of capacities.
+From January 2008 O’Neill worked for Barack Obama's campaign, serving in five states during the primaries – New York, Ohio, Pennsylvania, North Carolina and Montana in a variety of capacities.
 During the general election he assisted the state leadership in Virginia and was involved in all aspects of that race.
-As well, Ambassador O’Neill was one of the Obama campaign's foreign policy advisors as part of the Russia/Eurasia team.
+As well, O’Neill was one of the Obama campaign's foreign policy advisors as part of the Russia/Eurasia team.

 Other information

 Louis O’Neill is a native English speaker and speaks fluent Russian and Romanian.
 He was a Presidential Fulbright Scholar to the USSR in 1990–1991 and was awarded Foreign Language Area Studies (FLAS) grants at Stanford and Harvard for the advanced study of Russian.
 He gave numerous speeches while OSCE Ambassador in Moldova, with representative examples here.